elenabarry/emojional/README.md

 ## Training

 I used a repository developed by Piotr Wiercinski who has created a PyTorch implementation of emoji2vec.
-I have debugged it so that it is up to date with current Python libraries.
 It can be found here.
 The train test and dev files have been replaced in both training and testing folders.
 The file ‘phrase_embeddings.pkl’ in the ‘pre-trained’ folder (if it exists) needs to be deleted as this will allow a new dictionary to be created from the new dataset.
 I ran the file ‘presentation.ipynb’ to train the embeddings.
 Here is the accuracy of my model when training: